diacode/diacode-website/source/blog/2016-10-02-we-are-taking-a-break.html.markdown

 We also understood we already know the basics of the consultancy business, so it's something we could do again any time.
 That's why we see this as a break, and not as the end of Diacode.

+Three years ago, the landscape of remote jobs with decent work-life balance was radically different.
+Back then we were basically creating for us something that didn't exist or that was very hard to find.
+Fortunately, nowadays, the scenario is much better and there are way more remote opportunities for developers like us.

 For the last month we have been focusing on helping our clients find the right people to solve their needs from now on, and helping our team find the right next challenges for them.
 I'm happy to say that